Navigating Financial Struggles: Strategies to Overcome Debt on a Limited Budget

 - Consumer Financial Protection Bureau (CFPB) – offers resources on understanding debt collection, your rights, how to dispute a debt, and other valuable tools for those dealing with debt.

-- USA.gov – Dealing with Debt – provides direct links and information to assist with various forms of debt including credit card debt, mortgage debt, and student loan debt.
+- USA.gov – Dealing with Debt – provides direct links and information to assist with various forms of debt, including credit card debt, mortgage debt, and student loan debt.
 It’s a great starting point for understanding the basics and finding direct resources.